wkhere/stackless/Doc/faq/windows.rst

 1. Do _not_ build Python into your .exe file directly.
 On Windows, Python must be a DLL to handle importing modules that are themselves DLL's.
 (This is the first key undocumented fact.)
-Instead, link to :file:`python{NN}.dll`; it is typically installed in ``C:\Windows\System``.
-NN is the Python version, a number such as "23" for Python 2.3.
+Instead, link to :file:`python{NN}.dll`; it is typically installed in ``C:\Windows\System``.  *NN* is the Python version, a number such as "23" for Python 2.3.

-   You can link to Python statically or dynamically.
-Linking statically means linking against :file:`python{NN}.lib`, while dynamically linking means linking against :file:`python{NN}.dll`.
-The drawback to dynamic linking is that your app won't run if :file:`python{NN}.dll` does not exist on your system.
-(General note: :file:`python{NN}.lib` is the so-called "import lib" corresponding to :file:`python.dll`.
+   You can link to Python in two different ways.
+Load-time linking means linking against :file:`python{NN}.lib`, while run-time linking means linking against :file:`python{NN}.dll`.
+(General note: :file:`python{NN}.lib` is the so-called "import lib" corresponding to :file:`python{NN}.dll`.
 It merely defines symbols for the linker.)

-   Linking dynamically greatly simplifies link options; everything happens at run time.
+   Run-time linking greatly simplifies link options; everything happens at run time.
 Your code must load :file:`python{NN}.dll` using the Windows ``LoadLibraryEx()`` routine.
 The code must also use access routines and data in :file:`python{NN}.dll` (that is, Python's C API's) using pointers obtained by the Windows ``GetProcAddress()`` routine.
 Macros can make using these